![]() |

 then you must follow the procedures outlined in the testing

-documentation (available on our Products/Pricing page) precisely for the best possible protection.
+documentation (available on our Products/Pricing page) precisely..

-to do so for my own
+I chose not to do so for my own

 the surrounding structures near my home, my distance from the open